TradeWinds Island corporate resorts

-A percentage of the proceeds from the Splash Island Floating Water Park are donated each year to Tampa Bay Watch, an organization dedicated to the protection and restoration of the Tampa Bay estuary through scientific and educational programs.
+A percentage of the proceeds from The Floating Water Park are donated each year to Tampa Bay Watch, an organization dedicated to the protection and restoration of the Tampa Bay estuary through scientific and educational programs.

 Recycling and resource management

 Paper, cardboard and aluminum recycling programs are in place throughout TradeWinds.
 Bright blue aluminum recycling bins are located throughout TradeWinds, and signage encourages both guests and staff to recycle.
 To reduce paper receipts, guests can also check out online.

 All TradeWinds’ paper products meet the Green Lodge certification for recycled fiber content.

 All employees proudly display their Green Lodging and sea turtle pins on their name tags.

 TradeWinds has adopted Southwest Florida Water Management District’s CHAMPs linen and towel reuse program.
 Each room features a guest communication card.

 Through an aggressive water conservation program, TradeWinds has reduced annual water consumption by 30%.
 The program includes linen re-use and irrigation of reclaimed water.

 When balcony doors are left open, your in-room heating and air-conditioning systems shut off automatically.

 Both hotels use high-efficiency air filters, and all guest accommodations are non-smoking for indoor air quality emphasis.